SUMMARY

 Where this reason holds: agencies on monthly billing with multiple features active.
 Solo operators on the free tier (1 seat / 2 projects) are mostly unaffected.

-Reason 2 — Feature stagnation
+Reason 2: Feature stagnation

 This reason is harder to verify than the pricing one.
-"Shipped anything major" is a judgment call, and Harvest does release product updates.
-What's defensible is the comparison-side observation: the time-tracking category shifted in 2024–2026 toward AI-assisted entry, voice logging, automated categorisation, and expense capture — and Harvest's public changelog doesn't show those capabilities at the level competitors have introduced them.
+"Shipped anything major" is a judgment call, and any given vendor does release product updates.
+What's defensible across the four sources we reviewed is the comparison-side observation rather than any single-vendor claim: the gap between what teams expect from a modern time-tracking tool in 2026 and what the longest-running tools have shipped has widened.

 Where this reason holds: teams that want AI-augmented logging or expense tracking inside their time tool.
 Where it doesn't: teams that explicitly prefer a simple, opinionated tool that does one thing without distraction.
 There's a real "boringly reliable beats shiny" argument for staying.

-Reason 3 — Multi-tool workflow complexity
+Reason 3: Multi-tool workflow complexity

-This isn't a Toggl-specific or FreshBooks-specific complaint.
-It's the same pattern that hits any "best-of-breed" two-tool stack: every integration is a layer, every layer is a place state can drift, and every drift is an hour the operator burns reconciling.
+The complaint generalises: every integration is a layer, every layer is a place state can drift, and every drift is an hour the operator burns reconciling.

-Where this reason holds: small teams (under ~10 people) where the same person juggles the time-tracking tool AND the invoicing tool AND the project management tool — the integration tax falls on one person.
+Where this reason holds: small teams (under ~10 people) where the same person juggles the time-tracking tool AND the invoicing tool AND the project management tool.
+The integration tax falls on one person.
 Where it doesn't: larger teams with dedicated finance or ops staff who own each tool boundary cleanly.

-Reason 4 — Consolidation savings
+Reason 4: Consolidation savings

 The fourth reason is the inverse of reasons 1–3: it's not what users were moving away from, but what they were moving toward.
-Multiple 2026 reviews of all-in-one platforms (GoHighLevel being the most-cited) report consolidating agencies recouping $2,000–$3,000 annually in cancelled subscriptions — Calendly, ActiveCampaign, ClickFunnels, standalone CRMs, and standalone time-trackers all rolled into one workspace.
+Multiple 2026 reviews of all-in-one platforms (GoHighLevel being the most-cited) report consolidating agencies recouping $2,000–$3,000 annually in cancelled subscriptions.
+Calendly, ActiveCampaign, ClickFunnels, standalone CRMs, and standalone time-trackers all rolled into one workspace.

 This isn't proof that all-in-one platforms are better.
 It's proof that the economics now favour consolidation for the small-and-mid agency segment.
 The integration tax (time, errors, context loss) plus the cumulative subscription cost passed an inflection point in 2025–2026 where the marginal feature advantage of best-of-breed stops outweighing the cost of running them together.